uchicago-computation-workshop/Fall2024/README.md

 ## Survey for GitHub Usernames [HERE](https://forms.gle/cZQfLCnFZCURWNNN7)
 For MACSS students or those enrolled in the workshop only, fill out this GitHub survey for the 2024/25 school year (even if you have filled out a similar form in the past).
 Note: If you don't fill this out, we cannot credit your participation in the workshop (and you will Fail).

-## 10/31 - Computational Psychology and Neuroscience Lightning Talks
+## 10/31 - Computational Economics Lighting Talks
 Our lineup includes:[Ufuk Akcigit](https://economics.uchicago.edu/directory/Ufuk-Akcigit), [Thibaut Lamadon](https://economics.uchicago.edu/directory/Thibaut-Lamadon) and [Max Tabord-Meehan](https://economics.uchicago.edu/directory/Max-Tabord-Meehan).

 ## 10/24 - Computational Psychology and Neuroscience Lightning Talks